 Don’t let the beetles get you down

 Very often, it’s the little details, the small things that put our lives in danger.
 How many domestic disputes are over nothing?
-We know how to mobilise for disasters, but we often neglect those little troubles and they eventually break us like termites devouring a home…
+We know how to mobilize for disasters, but we often neglect those little troubles and they eventually break us like termites devouring a home…

 To break the ongoing onslaught of worry before that worry breaks you, follow rule No. 2: